 This south Indian street food is quite popular in many restaurants across Tamil Nadu.
 Chilli parotta is not the same as other popular street food kothu parotta rather a variation of it in many ways.
 For Kothu Parotta, the parotta is shredded roughly and stir-fried with vegetables/meat and curry sauce.
 But to make chilli parotta, parotta is chopped into bite-sized pieces and then stir-fried with onion, peppers and sauce.

 There are two versions of this dish, the first version is a restaurant-style and lengthy process that involves deep-frying and grinding vegetables and spices.
-The battered bite-sized parotta pieces are deep-fried and then sauteed in a freshly ground masala paste, onion, mixed peppers and dry spices.
-The second version is quick and easy and it makes an ideal option to fix the dinner on busy days.
-The bize-sized pieces are tossed with onion, pepper cubes, spices and tomato ketchup.
-Today I’ll show you how to make a quick version.
+The battered bite-sized parotta pieces are deep-fried and then sauteed in freshly ground masala paste, onion, mixed peppers and dry spices.
+The second version is quick and easy and it makes an ideal option to fix dinner on busy days.
+The bite-sized pieces are tossed with onion, pepper cubes, spices and tomato ketchup.
+This is a quick and easy version restaurant style chilli parotta recipe.

 If you do not have a chilli sauce, use red chilli powder or a red chilli paste.
 To make red chilli paste, soak red chillies in little warm water for 10 minutes and grind it to a smooth paste.

-A handful of vegetables such as carrots, beans, peas, cabbage makes a healthy and nutritious addition.
+A handful of vegetables such as carrots, beans, peas and cabbage makes a healthy and nutritious addition.

-Vegetables: I’ve used onion, mixed peppers (capsicum), curry leaves, green chillies, coriander.
+Vegetables: I've used onion, mixed peppers (capsicum), curry leaves, green chillies and fresh coriander leaves.

 Liquids: Oil and little water to make a sauce.